Home > Good Food > Bread > Bread Machine Sourdough

 Storage:

-Store your bread machine sourdough cut side down on a cutting board for up to 18 hours before the crust becomes too crisp.
-After 18 hours, I recommend transferring it to a bread bag.
+Store your bread machine sourdough cut side down on a cutting board for up to 12 hours before the crust becomes too crisp.
+After 12 hours, I recommend transferring it to a bread bag or sealed plastic bag and store it at room temperature.
+It’ll stay fresh for 2–3 days.

 Nutrition